 Fortunately, if you’re unhappy with your current home loan, but refinancing doesn’t seem like the best route to take, you still have options.
 There are other ways homeowners can shrug off debilitating mortgages and take control of their finances.

+You can also learn how to get equity out of your home without refinancing.
 Instead of refinancing, many homeowners choose to:5

 - Secure a home equity loan – Home equity loans are available for up to 85% of your home equity.
 As an alternative to refinancing, they provide access to a lump sum that can be used to pay off debt or make repairs.
 Often, you can establish repayment plans for up to 30 years on home equity loans.